fryske-akademy/g2p-frysk0/README.md

 # Grapheme to phoneme conversion of West Frisian text

 With this software West Frisian text can be converted into phonetic IPA transcriptions.
-The software includes an R Shiny web application and a command line script.

 ## Running the command line script